onqtam/headjack/src/what_really_is_headjack.md

 -->

-# Internet, technology, media & society
+# Technology, media, the Internet & society

 Evolution is 99.9% memetic at this point & accelerating exponentially.
 If finance is the [market for promises](https://anthonyleezhang.substack.com/p/the-market-for-promises), then media is the battleground of ideas and is just as fundamental.